alexDarcy/haskell-scripts/README.md

-shelly-examples
+Haskell-scripts
 ===============

 ![Build status](https://travis-ci.org/alexDarcy/shelly-examples.svg)

-To learn Haskell, I decided to convert my Bash/Perl scripts into Haskell using Shelly.
+To learn Haskell, I decided to convert my Bash/Perl scripts into Haskell.
+Some of theme use Shelly.
 Details of the scripts are given below.

 Haskell can be installed using Stack.